-(a) Mental health services for adults in a day treatment program offered by a provider certified by the department of health services under s.
+(a) Mental health services for adults in a day treatment program compliant with the services identified at s.
+DHS 61.75 (2) http://docs.legis.wisconsin.gov/code/admin_code WISCONSIN ADMINISTRATIVE CODE and offered by a provider certified by the department of health services under s.
 DHS 61.75.

-(b) Mental health services for children and adolescents in a day treatment program offered by a provider certified by the department of health services under s.
+(b) Mental health services for children and adolescents in a day treatment program compliant with the services identified at s.
+DHS 40.11 and offered by a provider certified by the department of health services under s.
 DHS 40.04.

-(c) Services for persons with chronic mental illness provided through a community support program certified by the department of health services under s.
+(c) Services for persons with chronic mental illness provided through a community support program compliant with the services identified at s.
+DHS 63.11 and certified by the department of health services under s.
 DHS 63.03.

-(d) Residential treatment programs for alcohol or drug dependent persons, or both, certified by the department of health services under s.
-DHS 75.14 (1) and (2).
+(d) Residential treatment programs compliant with the services identified at s.
+DHS 75.14 (1), for alcohol or drug dependent persons, or both, certified by the department of health services under s.
+DHS 75.14 (2) and under supervision as required in s.
+DHS 75.14 (5).

-(e) Services for alcoholism and other drug problems provided in a day treatment program certified by the department of health services under s.
-DHS 75.12 (1) and (2).
+(e) Services for substance use disorders provided in a day treatment program compliant with the services identified at s.
+DHS 75.12 (1), certified by the department of health services under s.
+DHS 75.12 (2) and under supervision as required in s.
+DHS 75.12 (5).